Brats I Had To Live With Day, Otherwise Known As National Siblings Day

 My sister would fink on me at regular intervals, and my brother teased me unmercifully.
 As an adult, he became something of a socialist, and there may be a connection here.
 Sociologically speaking, he wanted to remind me that I was just another cog in the family dynamic and that we were all equal.

-An internet search of the word ‘siblings’ will bring up a zillion self-help articles for parents to teach their children how to get along and not stab each other with forks at the dinner table.
+An internet search of the word “siblings” will bring up a zillion self-help articles for parents to teach their children how to get along and not stab each other with forks at the dinner table.
 None of the articles are congratulatory ones for the successful emotional blending of siblings.
+I don’t know why we even have a National Siblings Day.

 My brother was always tipping back in his chair at the dinner table, so all we had to do was give him a little push to get even for something.